jazzcodes/jazzcodes.github.io/_posts/2023-03-07-t4FEM-changes.md

 ### Focused on the Deets

 Today, I tried to fix the layout font sizes, spacing, etc by comparing with the design more carefully in order to bring in better accuracy.
-So, I worked on the follwoing areas -
+After careful observation, my mentor made me familiar with some issues that still existed with the design.
+So, I worked on the following areas in order to fix those points -

 1. Headings
 Changed the heading font, split it into 2 paragraphs, did `white-space:nowrap` on the individual paragraphs in order to get that overflow, overlap effect over the image next to the text.
 Also, changed the font-size of the content associated with the headings.
 All these changes demanded spacing alterations of button too.